Skip to main content

 • Your preparation is visible

-• The shuttle is hit at a predictable moment
+• Contact happens at a predictable moment

+You prepare for a net shot, but your arm does not move.
+Your racket stays still.
 Your body freezes in what looks like preparation.

-They can’t fully commit.
+They cannot fully commit.

-They can’t split properly.
+They cannot split cleanly.

-That’s deception doing its job.
+That discomfort is deception doing its job.

 Brain Late, Body Late